 Misplacing a baby and forgetting about it in a dream can mean that you are rediscovering an aspect of yourself that you placed aside.
 Maybe it's time to start playing the flute again, or renew your interest in Russian literature?
 Alternately, dreaming about forgetting that you actually had a baby means that you're attempting to hide your own weaknesses and vulnerabilities.

 Evil babies are rare in real life (though in hour six of a long car trip, some of them come pretty close).
 But evil babies may turn up in your dreams a little more often.
 Spotting an evil tyke in your dream could mean that you're afraid of a new project that you're beginning — you're nervous that you've bitten off more than you can chew, and might not be able to complete your work properly.

 9. Being A Baby

 Hey, where's that gurgling noise coming from?
 Oh no, it's coming from you!
 Because you're a baby!
-Dreaming about being a baby may mean that you need to connect to your desire to be nurtured and cared for; or, alternatively, "that you or someone is behaving immaturely."
+Dreaming about being a baby may mean that you need to connect to your desire to be nurtured and cared for; or, that you or someone you know is acting immaturely.
 It could also just signal that you'd really appreciate a nice baba and a nap right about now.
 Who wouldn't, right?